-AI report fed by DeepMind, Amazon, Uber urges greater access to public sector datasets
+AI report fed by DeepMind, Amazon, Uber urges greater access to public sector data sets

 Seismic shifts

-Another portion of the report spends a lot of time apparently concerned with skills — discussing ways the government could encourage “a strong pipeline of practitioners in machine learning”, as it puts it — including urging it to make machine learning a priority area for additional PhD places, and to make near-term funding available for 1,000 extra PhDs (or more).
-Machine learning PhDs are of course top of the hiring tree for big tech giants who have the most cash to suck up these highly prized recruits, keeping them from being hired by startups, or indeed from starting their own competing businesses.
+Another portion of the report spends a lot of time apparently concerned with skills — discussing ways the government could encourage “a strong pipeline of practitioners in machine learning,” as it puts it — including urging it to make machine learning a priority area for additional PhD places, and to make near-term funding available for 1,000 extra PhDs (or more).
+Machine learning PhDs are of course top of the hiring tree for big tech giants that have the most cash to suck up these highly prized recruits, keeping them from being hired by startups, or indeed from starting their own competing businesses.
 So any increase at the top academic tier will be Google et al’s gain, first and foremost — more so if the public sector also paid to fund these extra PhD places.

 The skills discussion (which includes suggestions to tweak school curriculum to include machine learning over the next five years) has to later be weighed against another portion of the report considering the potential impact of AI on jobs.
-Here the report cannot avoid the conclusion that machine learning will at very least “change” work — and may well lead to seismic shifts in the employment prospects for large swathes of the workforce which could also, the authors recognize, increase societal inequality.
-All of which does rather undermine the earlier suggestion that ‘everyone’ in the society will be able to upskill for a machine learning driven future, given you can’t acquire skills for jobs that don’t exist… So the risk of AI generating a drastically asymmetric wealth and employment outcome is both firmly lodged in the report’s vision of future work — yet also kicked into a no-man’s-land of collective (i.e. zero ownership) responsibility.
+Here the report cannot avoid the conclusion that machine learning will at the very least “change” work — and may well lead to seismic shifts in the employment prospects for large swathes of the workforce, which could also, the authors recognize, increase societal inequality.
+All of which does rather undermine the earlier suggestion that “everyone” in society will be able to upskill for a machine learning-driven future, given you can’t acquire skills for jobs that don’t exist… So the risk of AI generating a drastically asymmetric wealth and employment outcome is both firmly lodged in the report’s vision of future work — yet also kicked into a no man’s land of collective (i.e. zero ownership) responsibility.

 “The potential benefits accruing from machine learning and their possibly significant consequences for employment need active management,” they write.
 “Without such stewardship, there is a risk that the benefits of machine learning may accrue to a small number of people, with others left behind, or otherwise disadvantaged by changes to society.